spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 harmPhase ord lfo q sep fbk mx asig = ...
 ~~~

-The arguments are: order of phaser, lfo-signal for frequency sweep, resonance of the filters (0 to 1),
+The arguments are: order of phaser, LFO-signal for frequency sweep, resonance of the filters (0 to 1),
 separation of the peaks, feedback level (0 to 1), balance level.

 Noise